-The number 46 on our list of National Parks in the USA, Pinnacles National Park is a United States national park located in central California.
+The number 46 on our list of National Parks in the U.S.A, Pinnacles National Park is a national park located in central California.
 It encompasses 522 square miles of land within the Pinnacles National Forest.
 The park’s formation process took 50 years to complete as new discoveries were made along the way.

 47. Guadalupe National Park, Texas

-The number 47 on our list of National Parks in the USA, Guadalupe Mountains National Park Is a United States National Park in the state of Texas.
+The number 47 on our list of National Parks in the U.S.A, Guadalupe Mountains National Park is a National Park in the state of Texas.
 It is named after Our Lady of Guadalupe, who was said to have appeared on Tepeyac Hill near Tenancingo Lake and whose image has been reported by local indigenous people since then.

 The park covers an area of 990 square miles (3,852 km2) at elevations between 5,000 feet (1,500 m) and 13,145 feet (4200 m).
 The highest point in the park is Gila Cliff Dwellings Peak at 4th place with a summit elevation of 12159 ft or 3738 meters above sea level.